 If the packet is tagged with VLAN information, the ingress port will first determine if the ingress port itself is a member of the tagged VLAN.
 If it is not, the packet will be dropped.
 If the ingress port is a member of the 802.1Q VLAN, the Switch then determines if the destination port is a member of the 802.1Q VLAN.
 If it is not, the packet is dropped.
-If the destination port is a member of the 802.1Q VLAN, the packet is forwarded and the destination port transmits it to its attached network segment.
+If the destination port is a member of the 802.1Q VLAN, the Switch then determines if the 802.1Q VLAN, the packet is forwarded and the destination port transmits it to its attached network segment.